iamsteveholmes/mod-lang-kotlin/README.md

-# Vert.x Gradle Template
+# Kotlin Vert.x API Implementation Module

-Template project for creating a Vert.x module with a Gradle build.
+This project builds a Vert.x module which implements Kotlin Vert.x API support.

-Clone this and adapt it to easily develop Vert.x modules using Gradle as your build tool.

-By default this module contains a simple Java verticle which listens on the event bus and responds to `ping!` messages with `pong!`.

-This template also shows you how to write tests in Java, Groovy, Ruby and Python

-See the [build script](build.gradle) for the list of useful tasks
+All Vert.x language support is implemented in the form of modules which are (potentially) loaded on demand by Vert.x when needed.